djlorenzouasset/FortniteConsole/README.md

 # FortniteConsole
-A program creates a Debug console for Fortnite and shows every action the game perfoms.
+A program that creates a Debug console for Fortnite and shows every action the game perfoms.

 > NOTE: This program does not put your account at risk, you cannot get banned.
 The program uses public game logs to reproduce the console.